 If the examination is administered via AMS videoconference, at least one member of the doctoral committee must be physically present in the room with the student.
 If the examination is administered via approved Global Campus technology, all committee members must be present during the examination session and subsequent balloting session.

 Individual programs may determine which faculty are eligible to vote, but in all cases, any faculty wishing to vote must be in attendance during all of the examination and must have participated in the assessment of the student’s examination work.
-At the discretion of the major program chair, members of the faculty from other programs and faculty members from the major and minor programs may be present, may ask questions, but shall not vote.
+At the discretion of the major program (department) chair, members of the faculty from other programs and faculty members from the major and minor programs may be present, may ask questions, but shall not vote.

 All faculty wishing to vote must be in attendance during all of the oral examination and the balloting meeting.
 If a faculty member wishing to vote must leave the room or the online session during the examination or balloting discussion, the examination or discussion is to be recessed until said member returns.